sam-timmins/swanbourne_village_stores/README.md

 To create an e-commerce application that will enable Swanbourne Village Stores to increase their customer base for their high-end takeaway business and wine store.

 # Target Audience
+The customers who use Swanbourne Village Stores currently ranges from 30-year-old professionals to 80 plus-year-old senior citizens.
+However, the owners of the store are looking to increase their 30 to 55 age bracket customers with the convenience of a click, purchase and collect web application, so primarily this is the target audience for the application.

 # Stakeholder Interviews